 I always use sirloin steak in this vegetable beef soup recipe.
 Sirloin does not have a bone and has very little fat so it’s easy to cube.

 It’s also juicy and fairly tender.
-It’s great for using in an Instant Pot soup recipe because it has enough texture to not get mushy with this kind of cooking.
+It’s great for use in an Instant Pot soup recipe because it has enough texture to not get mushy with this kind of cooking.
 You’ll end up with beef that is hearty but tender enough to be cut with your spoon.

 You could also use:

-- Chuck roast or shoulder
+- Chuck roast or shoulder (like my Instant Pot Sweet Potato Kale Beef Soup)

 - Short rib